deleonlily/Rest-Rant-App/README.md

 # Rest-Rant-Project-Pt1

-This is the first step in creating our fully featured Rest Rant app
+REST-Rant is an app where users can review restaurants.

 <!-- | Method | Path | Purpose |
 | ------ | ---- | ------- |